Investing Strategy Research

 This means that the intrinsic value of the preferred stock is $10, as in the example above.
 The preferred stock value may fluctuate a little but not much due to the callability of the stock, as mentioned previously.

-The Dividend Rate is also set in stone in the prospectus; in the example above, the dividend rate is $0.80 or 80 cents per preferred share.
+The Dividend Rate is also set in stone in the prospectus; in the example below, it is $0.80 or 80 cents per preferred share.

 For an Income Investor, you are looking for an investment that presents a better profit than treasury, corporate bonds, or a current account/money market account.
-But, you also want an investment security similar to a treasury or corporate bond.
+However, you also want investment security similar to a treasury or corporate bond.

 Also, because preferred stock must accrue dividends if unpaid and legally be paid out before the regular stockholders get their dividends, you are higher up the pecking order and have an increased security element.